abel1502/mipt-kp-master/NOTES.md

 # TODO

-- Support offloading content onto the filesystem immediately to not waste RAM!
 - Actually, with the above implemented, we might not need to store fragments by pointer anymore; That used to be a deduplication feature, but on second thought, the filesystem and MD5 hashes works much better for that purpose
+- Support exporting files from snapshots.
+Allow using glob patterns.
 - Write the text in Typst in this repository (compile locally), so that we have a diff of it.
 - Prepare for the MIPT conference.
 Ideally want to have working code this week.